 Middle class Americans would most likely see their taxes goes up, depending on how much they can take advantage of credits, and if they’re small business owners.

-The Senate still needs to release its version of the tax bill, which will be followed by many public and private debates before amendments are made and a bill passes.
+The Senate still needs to release its version of the republican tax reform bill, which will be followed by many public and private debates before amendments are made and a bill passes.

 What do you think about the bill?
 Make sure and comment below!